-Another culture clash was experienced by the same company when introducing user-centered software design.
-In the US, the new practice was seen as customer-oriented by involving the customer more into the development process.
+Another culture clash was experienced by the same company when introducing user-centred software design.
+In the US, the new practice was seen as customer-oriented by involving the customer more in the development process.

 In China, however, talking to customers was seen as an imposition on both sides, the software developers and the customers, who were considered uninterested in articulating product requirements.
 Above all, incorporating customer input was seen as contrary to good engineering practice.

-By contrast, the Indian software developers welcomed the user-centered design since they were already engaging their personal networks to get input throughout a development process.
+By contrast, the Indian software developers welcomed the user-centred design since they were already engaging their networks to get input throughout a development process.